Why this blog?

 Contact me via comments on any of my posts or via email at katie at chaosinthekitchen dot com.
 I’ll be happy to answer any questions you might have and would love to hear your suggestions.
 You may also follow me on Twitter, Facebook, or Foodgawker.

-I am 32 years old and have three kids.
 I started this blog as an answer to the question: “So, what do you like to do?”
 I was completely aghast that I couldn’t answer-I had no idea of my own likes and dislikes.
 Too embarrassed to admit the truth-I like to keep the checkbook balanced so I know how much grocery money I have for the week, I like to pack my daughter’s lunch the night before so I am not so rushed in the morning, I get a huge thrill out of reorganizing the pantry by food group when I have a free minute-I settled on the idea that I like to cook.
 I felt utterly pathetic and racked my brain over what sort of things I used to like to do, back when I slept for 8 consecutive hours at night and had two hands.
 Somehow, since then, I had fallen into the trap of letting being a mom define everything about me.